 North Korea is a lot more dangerous than you think, but that doesn't mean that Kim Jong Un is insane.

 - By David KangVictor Cha is senior advisor for Asia and Korea chair at CSIS and professor at Georgetown University.
-David C. Kang is Professor of International Relations and Business at the University of Southern California. , Victor ChaVictor Cha formerly served as Director on the National Security Council staff in the George W. Bush Administration.
-He is the Korea Chair at the Center for Strategic and International Studies, Director of Asian Studies at Georgetown University, and a Fellow in Human Freedom at the George W. Bush Institute.
+David C. Kang is Professor of International Relations and Business at the University of Southern California. , Victor ChaVictor D. Cha is a professor at Georgetown University and senior advisor at the Center for Strategic and International Studies.
+His latest book is “Powerplay: The Origins of the American Alliance System in Asia” (Princeton, 2016).